Reading Time: 5 minutes

 Fortunately, there are solutions you can implement to ensure prospecting will be fruitful:

-• Thoroughly research each prospect prior to your meeting so that you have a firm grasp on their industry, business and unique situation.
-Not only will doing so inform your efforts, but they will also view you as being more trustworthy.
+• Thoroughly research each prospect prior to your meeting so that you have a firm grasp on their industry, business,s and unique situation.
+Not only will doing so inform your efforts, but it will also make you more trustworthy.

-• Identify the pain points of the prospect that your products or services can solve.
+• Identify the pain points that your products or services can address for the prospect.
 70% of decision-makers buy to solve a problem.
 (4) Start with these pain points to make a clear connection between their problems and why your company can solve them.
 (PRO TIP: Use case studies to show how much you saved or generated money for another company with a similar problem in the same industry!)

 • Calculate how much money it could cost the prospect if they fail to resolve the pain points and how much money they stand to gain if they address them.
 In other words, what is the cost of keeping the current status quo?